 Prerequisite: Instructor permission.
 Research Opportunity for juniors having an unusually strong background in Physics.
 Students will work with an individual faculty member on a research project.

-Prerequisite: PHYS 208.
-Development of the theory of electricity and magnetism from fundamental principles.
-Maxwell's equations, electromagnetic waves and radiation.
+Continued development of the theory of electromagnetism, Maxwell’s equations, electromagnetic waves and radiation, and special relativity.